emgeier/artanywhere/design.document.md

 8. DeathYear, string
 9. BirthCity, string
 10. BirthCountry, string

+Note:
+The following GSI is not necessary with the sample data size now, however, as the database of artists grows, it may become necessary.
+The improved design includes customized metrics publishing to inform that business decision.
 ##### GSI
       KeySchema:
         - AttributeName: "Movement"
           KeyType: "HASH"
         - AttributeName: "name"
           KeyType: "RANGE"
+The following GSI is useful for searching art about a specific time/place in the history of art or in current artistic trends, if customer-facing.
+For internal use, can be useful for recommendations engine, so initially include attributes associated with that function.

 ##### GSI
       KeySchema:
         - AttributeName: "BirthCountry"
           KeyType: "HASH"
+        - AttributeName: "BirthYear"
+          KeyType: "RANGE"
+          Projection Type:

+##### GSI
+      KeySchema:
+        - AttributeName: "BirthYear"
+          KeyType: "HASH"
         - AttributeName: "name"
           KeyType: "RANGE"
+      Projection:
+          Projection Type: KEYS_ONLY
+Note:
+The following table has become obsolete with new application design focused on exhibition discovery and utilizing established sources of art data, such as museums google arts-- no reason to store data that is readily available elsewhere, unlike integrated and curated exhibition data.
+If established sources of art info become unavailable, too costly to query, etc., this table can be reintroduced into the design.
 ### Art
 ##### Required attributes
       AttributeDefinitions: